Updated 10/04/25

 9. Zantedeschia aethiopica (arum lily)

 The striking white spathes contrast beautifully with the glossy green foliage.
-This will grow well in a Mediterranean style garden either in flower beds and borders or in a container.
-Mulch in autumn when it starts to fade.
+Plus, this will grow well in a Mediterranean style garden either in flower beds and borders or in a container.
+Also, mulch in autumn when it starts to fade.

 ZANTEDESCHIA AETHIOPICA (ARUM LILY)